NAU Employee Resources

 insurance as their primary coverage can have another BCBS, United or Aetna or Cigna plan or pay out of pocket at time of service.
 Former spouses of eligible employees covered by a COBRA plan are

 I would like to pay for my copay on the day I receive services.
 Can I pay my copay at Medical Services?

 Yes, CHS now accepts payments at the Check Out desk located on the first floor right next to the Check In area.
-All co-pays should be paid at time of service or will be posted to your LOUIE account, after the claim has been processed (about 2 weeks), if you do not wish to pay your copay on date of service.
+All co-pays should be paid at time of service or will be posted to your LOUIE account, after the claim has been processed (about 2 weeks), if you do not pay your copay on date of service.
 If a spouse or domestic partner visits CHS they must pay for their copay/deductible on the date of service.

 I have a flexible spending account and need an itemized bill.
 How do I go about getting a statement?

 There are several ways to get an itemized bill:

 - Fill out a “Request of Charges” located at CHS’s Patient Services desk.
 We can mail or fax you your itemized statement.

 - Call the Administration Office at (928) 523-6343.